kapilsuryawanshi/PromptreeCLI/README.md

 - Stream LLM responses to console in real-time
 - Enhanced `open` command that shows parent conversation subject line before current conversation
 - New `close` command to reset current conversation context
+- New `up` command to navigate to parent of current conversation

 ## Requirements